Archihub-App/archihub.github.io/src/content/docs/en/nodos.md

 ### Starting a processing node

-The processing nodes in ArchiHub are configured in a similar way to the application backend and must have access to the same folders, environment variables and services.
+The processing nodes in ArchiHUB are configured in a similar way to the application backend and must have access to the same folders, environment variables and services.
 In order to function correctly, it is necessary to ensure that all environment variables defined for the backend are also present in the processing nodes.
 In addition, an additional environment variable called `CELERY_WORKER` must be defined and assigned any value.
 This variable allows to identify these instances as Celery `workers` and avoids duplication of automatic tasks.

 The terminal command to start a processing node is: